 This combination produces an astounding 1,677,721,600,000,000 password options.

 That mind-boggling set of choices could be increased further, but would still fail to account for one simple fact: Cybercriminals have access to data from previous security breaches that show the password choices humans have actually made.

-Real world passwords exposed in previous data breaches quickly get funneled into cybercriminals’ cracking dictionaries, which means even a 50-character password wouldn’t be secure.
+Real world passwords exposed in previous data breaches quickly get funneled into cybercriminals’ cracking dictionaries, which means even a 50-character password with 20 complex characters wouldn’t be secure.

 Even a 50 character password isn’t secure if it was previously compromised

 The solution?
-There are a variety of new technologies from multi-factor authentication to biometrics that improve authentication, but as long as the password remains an important security layer, organizations must help users pick passwords that were not previously compromised.
+There are a variety of new technologies from multi-factor authentication to biometrics that improve authentication.
+But as long as the password remains a critical security layer, organizations must help users pick passwords that are strong and are not compromised.

-Because users have no way of knowing which passwords have been compromised, Enzoic provides services that make it easy for organizations to guide them to better choices.
+Because users have no way of knowing which passwords have been compromised, Enzoic provides web-based solutions and Active Directory plugins that make it easy for organizations to guide them to better choices.